Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Phenomenology of selected renormalisable models

-In this section, we study the phenomenology of the UV completions presented in Sec.~\ref{sec:open}.
-The main focus of this work is on the neutrino portal regime, where the relic abundance is set by the DM annihilations into sterile neutrinos $\chi\chi \to NN$, with no connection with the SM through the Higgs or vector portals.
-However, we need some interaction that guarantees the thermal equilibrium of $N$ with the SM particles in the early Universe, as has been mentioned in Sec.~\ref{sec:thermal_equi}.
-Therefore, we assume a (small) value for the Higgs portal term, $\lambda_{\phi H} \sim 10^{-8}$~\cite{Burgess:2000yq}, that keeps particles in equilibrium but does not contribute to the relic abundance phenomenology with additional processes involving SM particles.\footnote{A similar role can be played by the kinetic mixing for Models C.} We summarise the main phenomenological features of the models described in the previous section in Tab.~\ref{tab:pheno}, while some further characteristics are described below. \begin{itemize} \item \textbf{Type-A models.} The Higgs portal term could produce DD signals at one loop.
+We summarise the main phenomenological features of the models described in the previous section in Tab.~\ref{tab:pheno}, while some further characteristics are described below. \begin{itemize} \item \textbf{Type-A models.} The Higgs portal term could produce DD signals at one loop.
 For $m_\chi<m_h/2$, this coupling would also induce invisible Higgs decay, $h\to\chi\chi$.
 In any case, if $\lambda_{\phi H} \ll 1$, these constraints are evaded.
 Furthermore, there will always be a one-loop contribution to DD through the exchange of $Z$ boson.
 If $m_\chi<m_Z/2$, this will also lead to invisible $Z$ decay, $Z\to\chi\chi$.
 However, both processes are suppressed by the small neutrino Yukawa coupling.
 For a detailed analysis of such one-loop contributions see Ref.~\cite{Herrero-Garcia:2018koq}.
 Model A2a has interesting features avoiding ID bounds because the DM annihilation cross section is $p$-wave, and in Model A2c finite $m_N$ is generated at one loop.
 We will discuss the latter in Sec.~\ref{sec:mnu_1loop}. \item \textbf{Type-B models.} For Model B1, the most general scalar potential written in Eq.~\eqref{eq:B1_potential} includes the $\mu_{\phi H}$ term, that generates a VEV for the scalar $\phi$ upon EWSB.
 In that case, there is a mixing between the scalar and the Higgs, and elastic scattering of DM off nuclei occurs at tree level.
 In addition, if $m_\chi<m_h/2$ we also have invisible Higgs decay.
-However, as we are interested in the neutrino portal regime, we take $\mu_{\phi H}=0$ in the phenomenological analysis; also the small value for the Higgs portal term does not generate any additional contribution to the relic abundance with processes involving SM particles.
+However, as we are interested in the neutrino portal regime, we take $\mu_{\phi H}=0$ in the phenomenological analysis; also the small value for the Higgs portal term does not generate any additional contribution to the relic abundance with processes involving SM particles, except for around the resonance $m_\chi = m_h/2$, if $\lambda_{\phi H} \gtrsim 10^{-4}$.

 In Model B1, if the Yukawa coupling $g$ of DM to the scalar mediator is real, the annihilation cross section for $\chi\chi\to NN$ is $p$-wave.
 This is a reflection of the fact that DM requires a pseudo-scalar coupling (given by the imaginary part of $g$) to annihilate through $s$-wave, see \textit{e.g.} Ref~\cite{Berlin:2014tja}.
 In Model B2, since both $f$ and $g$ are real, the annihilation cross section is also $p$-wave.
 Thus, in these cases, the ID limits are avoided.